 All-in-one/personal cooking system

-In the last ten years or so, a new type of backpacking stove has become hugely popular: the all-in-one stove or personal cooking system (PCS).
+In the last ten years or so, a new type of backpacking stove has become hugely popular topping many an adventurer's camping checklist: the all-in-one stove or personal cooking system (PCS).
 These consist of a burner head with a screw-in type fitting along with an integrated, insulated cooking pot.
 Both elements are designed to lock together, forming a cohesive and compact nesting system, making them a fairly packable option.
 The leading brand in this market is Jetboil (with their Zip, MicroMo, Flash, MiniMo and Sumo systems), but other brands also make similar stoves, including the MSR Windburner and Reactor, Primus Lite, Coleman Fyrestorm, Alpkit Brukit, FireMaple X2 and numerous others, including lower-priced options.